cenzwong/hashnode-backup/clv9zzrxi000208jp2orj4mpo.md

 ## Python UDF

 The least performant option would be using a vanilla Python UDF.
+You could still enable Arrow in the decorator do get a better performance.
 When writing a Python UDF, you should think of it at a single data level, where the function takes a single value from the column, and you perform the transformation on that value.

 ```python
 @F.udf(T.IntegerType(), useArrow=True)